idris-bayes/.github/profile/README.md

-We use [pack](https://github.com/stefan-hoeck/idris2-pack) to organise our projects.
+We use [pack](https://github.com/stefan-hoeck/idris2-pack) to organise and build our projects.
 Put the following in `~/.pack/user/pack.toml` to use the most recent package versions:

 ```
 [custom.all.log-domain]